 - Talk to a doctor online

 - Can i donate blood if i have anemia thalassemia beta trait?

-- Can i donate blood if i have high blood pressure?
+- Can i donate a kidney if i have herpes 2?

 - Can a person wtih alpha thalassemia trait donate blood?